History of BuzzFeed in Timeline

 January 23, 2019: BuzzFeed Announces Workforce Reduction

-On January 23, 2019, BuzzFeed announced a 15% reduction in workforce affecting international, web content, and news divisions, resulting in approximately 200 employee layoffs.
+On January 23, 2019, BuzzFeed notified all employees via memo that there would be an upcoming 15% reduction in workforce, affecting the international, web content, and news divisions of the company, impacting approximately 200 employees.

 February 2019: BuzzFeed News votes to unionize

 In February 2019, following major layoffs, BuzzFeed News voted to unionize.
-A dispute then arose between BuzzFeed's upper executives and the union, initiating a period of conflict.
+A dispute between BuzzFeed's upper executives and the union began when the executives failed to show up to a meeting.

-In December 2019, BuzzFeed's video series on comfort food, Tasty, reached 100 million followers on .
-The channel also included five spinoff segments.
+As of December 2019, BuzzFeed's video series on comfort food, Tasty, had 100 million followers on .

-In 2019, BuzzFeed laid off 200 employees despite a revenue increase, and began funding two BuzzFeed News shows for Watch.
+In 2019, BuzzFeed laid off 200 employees and began funding two BuzzFeed News shows for Watch.

 2019: Bergara and Madej start Watcher Entertainment

-In 2019, Ryan Bergara and Shane Madej started their own digital production company, Watcher Entertainment, with Worth It's Steven Lim.
-However, the two continued collaborating with BuzzFeed to produce BuzzFeed Unsolved.
+In late 2019, Ryan Bergara and Shane Madej started their own digital production company, Watcher Entertainment, with Worth It's Steven Lim; however, the two continued collaborating with BuzzFeed to produce BuzzFeed Unsolved.

-On May 13, 2020, BuzzFeed shut down its divisions in the UK and Australia, furloughing news staff.
+On May 13, 2020, BuzzFeed shut down its divisions in the UK and Australia, furloughing staff in both locations.

 In June 2020, BuzzFeed News senior reporter Ryan Broderick was fired after it was revealed he had "plagiarized or misattributed information in at least 11 of his articles."